Yanmeeei/NS-DOT-visualizer/README.md

 ```
 ---
 # Plotters
 There are several plotters located in child directories.
-Those are for visualizing optimization results.
+See teh corresponding readme files in those directories for more info.